County Clerk

 Step 6: Submit Regular Campaign Finance Reports

-You must account for all deposits and withdrawals from your campaign finance bank account.
-Unless you have declared exemption (in general, you do not expect to raise or spend over $2,000 on your campaign in a calendar year), you are required to file Campaign Finance Reports.
-You will receive an email reminder prior to each filing due date, provided you have made your email address available to the Milwaukee County Election Commission.
-Campaign finance schedules and reporting requirements can be complex and require significant attention to detail and an ability to learn and understand reporting instructions.
+You must account for all contributions and expenditutres related to your campaign.
+Unless you have declared exemption (in general, you do not expect to raise or spend over $2,500 on your campaign in a calendar year), you are required to file Campaign Finance Reports.
+You will receive a courtesy email reminder prior to each filing due date, provided you have made your email address available to the Milwaukee County Election Commission.
+Campaign finance schedules and reporting requirements can be complex, and they require significant attention to detail and an ability to learn and understand reporting instructions.
 You are encouraged to select a treasurer that is reliable and organized.
 All reports must be complete, accurate, and meet full public disclosure requirements.
 The timeliness of reports is also imperative.
 Late reports may be subject to civil and/or criminal penalties, including financial penalties.